-A negroni is a classic cocktail recipe made with gin, sweet red vermouth, and Campari that has a vibrant red hue that’s welcome at parties throughout the year.
+A classic negroni is a cocktail made with gin, sweet red vermouth, and Campari that has a vibrant red hue that’s welcome at parties throughout the year.

 This neo-negroni plays with the proportions of the classic negroni to create a slightly stiffer concoction.
-Whereas tradition dictates equal parts gin, sweet red vermouth, and Campari, this rendition increases the gin and decreases the sweet stuff.
-Originally published December 31, 2015.–Renee Schettler Rossi
+Whereas tradition dictates equal parts gin, sweet red vermouth, and Campari, this rendition increases the gin and decreases the sweet stuff.–Renee Schettler Rossi

 - 2 ounces London dry gin (such as Plymouth, Beefeater, or Tanqueray)

 - 3/4 ounce Campari

 - 3/4 ounce sweet (red) vermouth (such as Dolin Rouge or Carpano Antica)